Gifting a home

 - to reduce the value of your assets to help you qualify for local authority care funding in later life.

 It’s important to be aware of the strict guidelines on giving away property.
 If you do give away a property, this gift will be examined during a financial assessment for care.
 It will also be looked at for the purposes of inheritance tax if you die within seven years.

-If you live for seven years after gifting the house (no matter what it’s worth), it will not be included in your estate for the purposes of Inheritance Tax.
+- If you move out of the house and live for another seven years after gifting it (no matter what it’s worth), it will not be included in your estate for the purposes of inheritance tax.